return42/sphkerneldoc/linux_src_doc/include/linux/lsm_hooks_h.rst

     \ ``protocol``\  contains the requested protocol.
     \ ``kern``\  set to 1 if a kernel socket.

+socket_socketpair
+    Check permissions before creating a fresh pair of sockets.
+    \ ``socka``\  contains the first socket structure.
+    \ ``sockb``\  contains the second socket structure.
+    Return 0 if permission is granted and the connection was established.

 socket_bind
     Check permission before socket protocol layer bind operation is performed and the socket \ ``sock``\  is bound to the address specified in the